ktoso/rx-wiki/Filtering-Observables.md

 #### emit item _n_ emitted by the source Observable, or a default item if the source Observable emits fewer than _n_ items
 [[images/rx-operators/elementAtOrDefault.png]]

 Pass `elementAtOrDefault( )` a zero-based index value and it will emit the solitary item from the source Observable's sequence that matches that index value (for example, if you pass the index value 5, `elementAtOrDefault( )` will emit the sixth item emitted by the source Observable).
 If you pass in a negative index value, `elementAtOrDefault( )` will throw an <code>IndexOutOfBoundsException</code>.
-If the source Observable emits fewer than _index value_ + 1 items, `elementAtOrDefault( )` will emit the default value you pass in (you must also pass in a type for this value that is appropriate to what type your Observers expect to observe).
+If the source Observable emits fewer than _index value_ + 1 items, `elementAtOrDefault( )` will emit the default value you pass in (you must also pass in a type for this value that is appropriate to what type your Subscribers expect to observe).

 #### see also:
 * javadoc: <a href="http://netflix.github.io/RxJava/javadoc/rx/Observable.html#elementAtOrDefault(int, T)">`elementAtOrDefault(index,default)`</a>